HSLdevcom/digitransit-ui/README.md

 Acceptance tests are written in `.feature` files in Gherkin syntax under [accceptance-tests folder](acceptance-tests/).
 Currently acceptance tests are not automatically run.

+Visual tests are run with Gemini.
+The images must be created using same browser on same platform to eliminate font rendering issues.
+We use BrowserStack for that too.

 More information about [testing](docs/Tests.md).

 ## Documentation